mkcomer237/mkcomer237/README.md

 --

-[Coursera deep learning specialization](https://www.coursera.org/specializations/deep-learning#courses) I completed the first three courses in the specialization, and integrated a lot of the learnings into my MLP from scratch project above.
+[Coursera deep learning specialization](https://www.coursera.org/specializations/deep-learning#courses) I completed the first three courses in the specialization, and integrated many of the learnings into my MLP from scratch project above.

 ---